guerrantif/handwritten_long_numbers_recognition/README.md

 ### Path 1

-This path allows the recognition of the handwritten digits which come from either:
+This path allows the recognition of the handwritten digits which can come from either:
 * an image captured by the user webcam
 * an image stored in a user-defined folder